 Now let's see the lesson involved here, v 34: "And in anger, his lord delivered him up to the tormentors, until he should pay all that he owed to him.
-Likewise shall My heavenly Father also do to you, if each of you does not forgive his brother's offenses from the heart."
-Now that's important to understand.
-That's profound to realize!
-And how we need to always exercise that.
-And let's go back another step further.
+Likewise shall My heavenly Father also do to you, if each of you does not forgive his brother's offenses from the heart" (vs 34-35).

+That's important to understand.
+That's profound to realize, and how we need to always exercise that.
+Let's go another step further.
 Do not be so easily offended that you cannot help a brother or sister overcome a sin.
-Even though they may be overbearing or obnoxious or whatever the problem may be-quick of temper, thoughtless-be forbearing.
+Even though they may be overbearing, obnoxious or whatever the problem may be-quick of temper, thoughtless-be forbearing.
 We have to be forbearing one another, forgiving one another.
 God has called us because we're sinners.
 He hasn't called us because we're righteous.
 That's important to understand.

 Now let's go one step further.
 Let's see nonrepentance, pleading of forgiveness.
-Let's come to Exodus 10.
 An apology is a good start.
 But do apologies necessarily equate repentance?
 And since just recently we had this latest flap with John Kerry, where he stood up and said, 'I absolutely refuse to repent of any criticism concerning President Bush.'
-Well, after what he did, insulting the troops and accusing them of being dumb and unintelligent and everything like that, and you probably saw it all on television, various ones politically got after him and said, 'Don't come and speak for me.
+Well, after what he did, insulting the troops and accusing them of being dumb, unintelligent and everything like that, and you probably saw it all on television, various ones politically got after him and said, 'Don't come and speak for me.
 Don't come and help me with my campaign.'
 However, none of them returned any of the money he gave them.
-So there's hypocrisy on both sides.
-So I use this because it's a public thing.
-So after three days he finally issues an apology over a website, which was really not repentance.
+There's hypocrisy on both sides.
+I use this because it's a public thing.
+After three days he finally issues an apology over a website, which was really not repentance.
 There's a difference between an apology and repentance.
 Just like there's a difference in asking forgiveness of sin and having sins forgiven.